Are you an adviser? Go to Unbiased Pro

 • If you lose money through trading, those losses could minimise your CGT bill.
 It’s also important to remember that swapping cryptocurrencies will trigger a capital gains taxable event as you will be selling crypto to other investors or liquidity pools.

-• If you’re trading huge amounts of crypto – or anything that will be considered ‘exceptional circumstances’ – HMRC may think you are a trader and ask you to pay income tax on trading, rather than CGT.
+• If you’re frequently trading large amounts crypto or your activities are classed as ‘exceptional’ by HMRC, you may be classed as a trader and need to pay income tax on trading, rather than CGT.
+This is unusual for everyday investors.

 • Regardless of the cryptocurrency you’re paid in, or who pays you, you’ll have to pay income tax and national insurance (NI) contributions.